ZsuzsaMano/chat-app/README.md

   <li>Dark mode</li>
   <li>Option to send img</li>
   <li>code of conduct on login page</li>
-  <li>However I used code what has more than 90% support (source:canIuse) would still need to create fallback for IE </li>
+  <li>However I used code what has more than 90% support (source : canIuse) would still need to create fallback for IE </li>
 </ol>

 ## my technology choices
- React because it is my go to technologies, and the one will be used at work.
+ <strong>React  </strong> because it is my go to technology, and the one will be used at work.

-Sass because it is modular and it makes it easier to reuse code.
+ <strong>Sass  </strong> because it is modular and it makes it easier to reuse code.
 For example I always create a flex mixin.
-I prefer to build up my own style-sheets, and unless it is required avoid css frameworks.
+Building up my own style-sheets and avoiding CSS frameworks gives me the opportunity to discover new properties and tricks.

-Created SVG elements using Figma in preparation for loader animation feature,
+Created  <strong>SVG </strong> elements using  <strong>Figma  </strong>in preparation for loader animation feature,

+## What I would do differently next time

+I would write more descriptive commits from the beginning.

 ## How I tackled the task
-Started with separating componenets, and creating a style sheet for each of them.
+Started with separating components, and creating a style sheet for each of them.

-ChatBubble: the area where the sent texts are appearing
+<i>ChatBubble</i>: the area where the sent texts are appearing<br>
-Mainbox: The main area whhat includes the ChatBubbles
+<i>Mainbox</i>: The main area what includes the ChatBubbles<br>
-Inputbar: the form where user can type/send name and message
+<i>Inputbar</i>: the form where user can type/send name and message<br>
-Loader: animation showing up while messages loading
+<i>Loader</i>: animation showing up while messages loading

+At the last interview I was advised to use Context for state management.
+However I haven't used it before, with the help of the documentation and a video guide,  got to set it up in a short time.

+Finally set up fetch to GET and POST data.
+Add some event-handlers.

+ debug debug debug...

+Before running to pick up kids from school, I still managed to add the feature of displaying own messages with another style.

+Deployed it to Netlify and tested on different devices.

+I spent about 5 hours today on the challange, and now maybe another hour on the README.md
+***

 ## Sass autocompile